-- 1. Also known as or may be referenced as Accessory Dwelling Unit, ADU or similar.
+- Also known as or may be referenced as Accessory Dwelling Unit, ADU or similar.
 An ADU is a secondary dwelling unit established in conjunction with and clearly subordinate to a principal dwelling unit, whether part of the same structure as the principal dwelling unit, or as a detached structure on the same lot.
 An accessory dwelling unit shall comply with the South Carolina Building Code and following standards: - a.
 Districts allowed.
-Accessory dwelling units shall be allowed as accessory uses to principal residential uses pursuant to Table 4.4, Accessory Use and Structure Table. - b.
+Accessory dwelling units shall be allowed as accessory uses to principal residential uses pursuant to Table 4.4, Accessory Use and Structure Table.

+- b.
+Limit on number.
+There shall be no more than one accessory dwelling unit on a lot in addition to the principal single-family detached dwelling. - c.
 Where permitted on lot.
-A permitted accessory dwelling unit shall comply with all applicable development standards for principal dwelling units in the zoning district in which the accessory dwelling unit will be located.
-Mobile homes, recreational vehicles and travel trailers shall not be used as accessory dwelling units. - c.
-The property owner shall occupy either the principal dwelling or the accessory dwelling unit - d.
+A permitted accessory dwelling unit shall comply with all applicable development standards for principal dwelling units in the zoning district in which the accessory dwelling unit will be located. - d.
+Mobile homes, recreational vehicles and travel trailers shall not be used as accessory dwelling units. - e.
+The property owner shall occupy either the principal dwelling or the accessory dwelling unit - f.
 Size of accessory unit.
-No accessory dwelling unit shall exceed 800 square feet unless the accessory dwelling unit is constructed within the existing footprint of the principal dwelling unit.
+No accessory dwelling unit shall exceed 800 square feet unless the accessory dwelling unit is constructed within the existing footprint of the principal dwelling unit. - g.

-- e.
-Limit on number.
-There shall be no more than one accessory dwelling unit on a lot in addition to the principal single-family detached dwelling. - f.
 Off-street parking.
-At least one off-street parking space shall be provided for an accessory dwelling unit.
-Tandem parking and shell or grass surfacing are permitted for such parking space; however, the off-street parking space shall meet the setback requirements of the required front yard. - g.
+At least one off-street parking space shall be provided for an accessory dwelling unit. - h.
 Density.
-Accessory dwelling units shall not count toward any applicable maximum residential density requirements. - h.
+Accessory dwelling units shall not count toward any applicable maximum residential density requirements. - i.
 Height and Architectural Style.
 The accessory dwelling unit shall not exceed 150% of the height of the principal structure.
 The accessory dwelling unit shall have a similar architectural style, roof style, building materials, to the principal structure.
-Facades of an accessory dwelling unit visible from the public right of way shall be comprised of a minimum of 80% of the same building material as the principal structure. - Resale.
+Facades of an accessory dwelling unit visible from the public right of way shall be comprised of a minimum of 80% of the same building material as the principal structure. - j.
+Resale.
 Accessory dwelling units shall not be sold apart from the principal dwelling unit upon the same lot where they are located.
-No lot shall be split post development approval and occupancy of the accessory dwelling unit. - j.
+No lot shall be split post development approval and occupancy of the accessory dwelling unit. - k.
 Home occupations.
-Home occupations shall be allowed within an accessory dwelling unit. - k.
-Other standards. - i.
+One home occupation is permitted per lot.
+Home occupations shall be allowed within the primary dwelling unit or the accessory dwelling unit but not both.

+- I. Other standards. - i.
 Kitchen.
 The accessory dwelling unit may include a kitchen. - ii.
 Conversion of existing structures.
-Conversion of existing structures i.e. garage or similar structure, is subject to the provisions of this UDO, as well as applicable building codes.
-If proposed conversion (structures) does not meet adopted setbacks and/or height, a variance is required. - iii.
+Conversion of existing structures i.e. garage or similar structure, is subject to the provisions of this UDO, as well as applicable building codes. - iii.
 Comply with all other applicable standards of the UDO.
-An accessory dwelling unit shall comply with all other applicable standards for principal dwelling units in the zoning district in which the accessory dwelling will be located.
+An accessory dwelling unit shall comply with all other applicable standards, including setbacks, for principal dwelling units in the zoning district in which the accessory dwelling will be located. - iv.

-iv.
 Case of conflict.
 In the case of any conflict between the accessory dwelling unit standards of this section and any other requirement of the UDO, the standards of this section shall control.